jonasoesch/p9/paper.md

 | ---------- | ---------- |
 | Differ     | Differ     |

 This is probably the hardest transition for readers to follow as none of the elements are shared between the charts.
-The only thing that connects the two charts is that their characters are connected through a similar meaning as described by Cohn [@Cohn-12:peanuts].
+The only thing that connects the two charts is that their characters come from the same field of concepts as described by Cohn [@Cohn-12:peanuts].
 The reader therefore needs to move up in the conceptual hierarchy to find the relationship between the characters depicted.

 *Causal* and *Question & answer* transitions identified in Hullman et al. [@Hullman-13:deeperunderstanding] would fall into that category.
 Because nothing is shared between the two states, there is no possible congruent *animation*.
+Similarly, our model gives no indications about the complexity of such a transition because comparison happens at a higher level than characters and attributes.

-## Implications
+## Discussion

-TODO
+In our analysis of narrative visualization we have found three transition types that introduce elements to working memory via characters and attributes (*explore attributes*, *contrast characters*, *context*) and four transition types that are being used to reduce working memory load by highlighting and chunking (*split characters*, *merge characters*, *highlight* and *progressive disclosure*).
+The third way to reduce cognitive load is maintaining *object constancy*.
+Animation said to have this effect and will be discussed in the next chapter.